 Last on the list is Schönbrunn Palace, one of the major tourist attractions in Vienna.
 Comparable in grandeur to Versailles, this 1,441 room palace was built between 1696 and 1712 at the request of Emperor Leopold I and turned into the imperial summer palace by Maria Theresa.
 The Palace Park offers a lot of attractions, such as the Privy Garden, the oldest zoo in the world, a maze and labyrinth, and a marble summerhouse situated on top of a 60 meter high hill.

 These are only some highlights of the great places that Austria has to offer.
-More Austria tourist attractions can be found in the Explore Austria page or checkout these recommended activities in Austria.
+More Austria tourist attractions can be found in the Explore Austria page.